dutangc/CASdatasets/man-md/ausprivautolong.md

 # Automobile claim datasets in Australia

+## Description

  Third party insurance is a compulsory insurance for vehicle owners in Australia.
 It insures vehicle owners against injury caused to other drivers, passengers or pedestrians, as a result of an accident.

 The `ausprivauto0405` dataset is based on one-year vehicle insurance policies taken out in 2004 or 2005.
 There are 67856 policies, of which 4624 had at least one claim.